lukeg101/lplzoo/ULC/README.md

 - Parser.hs contains the monadic parser combinators needed to parse input strings into term ASTs for the calculus.
 It follows the grammar above.
 - Repl.hs contains a simple read-eval-print loop which hooks into main, and into the parser.
 It uses [Haskeline](https://hackage.haskell.org/package/haskeline) to provide a line-editing interface, input history, and tab-completion of named terms saved in the environment.
 - Main.hs is needed for GHC to compile without any flags, it also invokes the repl.
 - Tests.hs is the test suite.
 We run have unit tests for terms in the language.
 QuickCheck is used to generate arbitrary trees and test they are parsed and printed correctly.
+Load the module and run the tests with `runTests`.
+- examples.ulc, bool.ulc contain common examples in the untyped calculus, you can load and use them following the `:load` example above.

 For contributions, see the [project to-do list](https://github.com/lukeg101/lplzoo/projects/1), [Contributions](https://github.com/lukeg101/lplzoo#contributions), and submit a PR with something you think it needs.